RDFLib/sparqlwrapper/MANAGEMENT.md

 In order to provide online documentation, some steps need to be accomplished:

-1. First, generate the documentation using [epydoc](http://epydoc.sourceforge.net/) using the makefile
+1. First, generate the documentation using [sphinx](http://www.sphinx-doc.org/) using the makefile

-	make doc
+  $ cd docs
+  $ make clean && make html

 2. And then upload the documentation generated (`doc` folder) to GitHub Pages (`gh-pages` branch).